cibolabs/cibo_tilerlayer/README.md

 Use `test-deploy.py -m deploy` to deploy (the hopefully tested) Lambda function.
 Note that whether the dev or prod mode is used is controlled by the `--environment` switch.
+The envrionments are identical but prod is more stable where dev is more cutting edge.

 ### Using in projects